Higher semiadditive Grothendieck-Witt theory and the $K(1)$-local sphere: Introduction

 An important consequence of higher semiadditivity is that the objects in a higher semiadditive $\infty$-category acquire a rich algebraic structure.
 Namely, recall that any object $Y$ in a semiadditive category canonically acquires the structure of a commutative monoid; in particular, for any finite set $T$, there is a canonical addition map

-which exists because the semiadditive structure supplies an \emph{equivalence} $\coprod_T Y \simeq \prod_T Y$.
-An object $X$ of an $m$-semiadditive $\infty$-category admits even more structure: one can sum not only over finite sets, but over any $m$-finite space $A$.
+which exists because the semiadditive structure supplies an \emph{isomorphism} $\coprod_T Y \simeq \prod_T Y$.
+An object $X$ of an $m$-semiadditive $\infty$-category admits even more structure: one can sum not only over finite sets, but over any $m$-truncated $\pi$-finite space $A$.
 More precisely, given such an $A$, there is a canonical higher addition map $\push{A} \colon X^A \to X$ given by the composite

 Here, the first map is (the inverse of) the equivalence resulting from the higher semiadditive structure, and the second map is induced by the map $A \to \mathrm{pt}$.

 \begin{rem} The collection of these $\push{A}$ maps, together with corresponding restriction maps, endow $X$ with a structure known as an $m$-commutative monoid (with $0$-commutative monoids being just ordinary commutative monoids).
 First described systematically by Harpaz \cite{HarpazSpans}, this $m$-commutative monoid structure for $X$ is captured by a functor